 If you are in need of something and wonder if I have it on hand, please ask.
 If something seems to not be responding normally, or if something breaks, please ask or inform me immediately.

 Please handle my home with care.
 Keeping your items tidy will help you to be sure that they are with you when you leave, and it will also help to insure that damages to the property are not incurred by accident.

 Annie is a watchdog, and she will most likely alert when you arrive.
 If you will stay for longer than a day or two, or you will come and go, making friends with her will cause less disruption.
 It isn't precisely "love me, love my dog," but so as to not be treated as an intruder each time you arrive, it's best to spend a bit of time getting to know her.
+That does not involve petting her on arrival.
+She wants her space, and she'll let you know it if you get too friendly too fast.
 We value her watchdogness, but we also wish to respect others' rest.

 Please do not have mail sent to you at our address without discussing it with me first.